Revised March 15, 2018

 Be Respectful - Members, guests, and participants may not record, or take photos with any type of device in any area of the facility.

 When using the Y, please bring a lock to secure your belongings, including car keys, and wallets, at all times.
-Valueables are best left at home.
+Valuables are best left at home.
 The Y is not responsible for theft or damage to your property.
-For security and privacy purposes, use of cameras, cell phones and other electronic devices are prohibited in restrooms, showers and locker rooms.
+For security and privacy purposes, use of cameras, cell phones, and other electronic devices are prohibited in restrooms, showers and locker rooms.
 We offer security bags for your valuables at the Member Services/Check-In desks.

 The Y staff is trained to deal with blood-borne pathogens and open wounds.
 All necessary equipment is available.
 We reserve the right to limit or restrict the use of our facilities if there is a risk of spreading or transferring communicable or infectious diseases.

 For facilities that do not have Family Locker Rooms, children ages 6 and older must use their gender's locker room.
-Children 5 and younger are able to accompany a parent or caregiver into the locer room of the adult's gender.
+Children 5 and younger are able to accompany a parent or caregiver into the locker room of the adult's gender.

 Inclement Weather Policy

 If inclement weather occurs, please check with the facility for any closing/cancellation information.
 You may go to our homepage on our website, use our mobile phone app, or check out our Facebook page.
 In the case of lightning, our pools will be closed according to the facility protocol.